-The valuation of the TPS is carried out in line with regulations made under the above 2013.
+The valuation of the TPS is carried out in line with regulations made under the Public Service Pension Act 2013.
 Valuations credit the teachers' pension account with a real rate of return assuming funds are invested in notional investments that produce that real rate of return.